Master in Nursing by Research

 Attendance is usually recorded by the instructor during each class, either manually or through an online system.
 Students are advised to regularly check their attendance status through the student portal or learning management system (LMS).

 Yes, LUC offers students the option to check their attendance through an online portal.
-You can view your daily, weekly, and overall attendance for each subject.
+You can view your daily, weekly, and overall attendance for each subject through your LLS portal.

 If you notice any discrepancies in your attendance record, you should immediately contact your instructor or the academic office to resolve the issue.